05c4r-1337/TownSquare_/TownSquare/README.md

 If you are logged in as a user and have created an event, when another user Registers to your event you will get a notification that tells you what user has registered to your event.

+For events that you as a user have created you can also edit and delete that event.

+For admins you can edit and delete other users events. the login for admin is admin@townsquare.com with the password admin, if you want to test the functions.